cdguarnizo/IBPLFM/README.md

 </p>

 ### Update
 In order to achieve a tighter lower bound and to reduce the initialization sensitivity, the "spike and slab" prior and its variational variables were dropped out.
+We adopt this model as the default one.

 ### Demos
 There are four different demos.
 From each demo we can learn three diferent probablistic models (Defaut: Using IBP prior to model the inteconnection matrix, "fixed": without the IBP prior, "old": Combination of the Spike and Slab and IBP priors [1,2]) . <br>